iciis/moz-pro-alternatives/README.md

 A good Moz Pro alternative should offer **essential SEO features** like keyword research, site audits, rank tracking, and backlink analysis—all with **accurate data and easy usability**.
 Even without a price tag, the tool should help you **grow your site’s visibility and compete effectively** in search results.

-## Key Features to Look for in a Similarweb Alternative
+## Key Features to Look for in a Moz Pro Alternative

 When searching for an **Moz Pro alternative**, it’s important to choose a tool that offers the most essential SEO features.
 While you may not get everything Moz Pro provides, the right features can still help you grow your traffic and improve your site’s performance.